 Michigan Dairy Herd Share – Wholesome and Farm Fresh

-Farmers are prevented from marketing and selling their raw milk from their farm.
-However, that doesn’t mean you can’t get real, raw, from the cow, farm fresh milk.
+You can get real, raw, from the cow, farm fresh milk without getting up at 4 am to milk the cow.
 The simple solution is to own a share of the cow, thus the milk belongs to you!

 Real, raw milk is unprocessed, just as it comes from the cow.
 It is not pasturized, which kills the good bacteria which help you digest it along with any bad bacteria.
 It also is not homogenized, which profoundly changes the structure of the milk molecules so the cream won’t separate from the milk.
 Both processes render the milk more difficult for your body to process.
 Many people find they can enjoy raw milk, while their “lactose intolerance” proves to be a homogenization and pasteurization intolerance.
 In the processing process, the fat soluble vitamins the cows glean from the grass and sunshine are destroyed, requiring bottlers to add them back in (“vitamin A and D fortified”).
 Whole raw milk contains all the vitamins and minerals the cows stashed in there in perfect balance and perfectly bio available to your body, without irritating your immune system with the structural changes homogenization (in particular) imposes on this fabulous food.